oracle/docker-images/OracleDatabase/RAC/OracleRACStorageServer/README.md

 ### Oracle RAC Storage container for Docker Host

-To use NFS volumes in containers, you must install NFS server rpms on the Podman host:
+To use NFS volumes in containers, you must install NFS server RPMs on the Podman host:

 ```bash
 yum install -y nfs-utils